Merger & Acquisition

 The problem.

-Eight months after close, the org chart shows one company.
-Operations show two, duplicate processes, competing management layers, separate systems, and synergies that exist on a spreadsheet and nowhere else.
+Eight months after close, the org chart shows one company and operations show two: duplicate processes, competing management layers, separate systems, synergies that exist on a spreadsheet and nowhere else.
+Integration gets designed from org charts and assumptions, because no one has a reliable model of how either organization works at the workflow level.

 What OWI does.